 (View toward the premises from the park edge)

-Apparently, Du Paquier used a few questionable business practices to get hold of the production secrets from the oldest (Meissen, which was founded in 1710 by the Elector of Saxony at the time, the wonderfully-named Augustus the Strong).
+Apparently, Du Paquier used a few questionable business practices to get hold of the production secrets from the oldest (Meissen, founded in 1710 by the Elector of Saxony at the time: the wonderfully-named Augustus the Strong).

-In 1744, the company morphed into the state-controlled Imperial Porcelain Manufactory under the aegis of Empress Maria Theresa, but too much competition from elsewhere caused Emperor Franz Joseph to close the facility in 1864.
+In 1744, the company morphed into the state-controlled Imperial Porcelain Manufactory under the aegis of Empress Maria Theresa.
+Unfortunately, too much competition from elsewhere caused Emperor Franz Joseph to close the facility in 1864.

-This historical tract is all that remains of an older palace destroyed during an Ottoman invasion and now houses the Augarten porcelain museum, a shop, and the Sperling im Augarten restaurant.
+Today, the tract houses the Augarten porcelain museum, a shop, and the Sperling im Augarten restaurant.

 What’s inside the museum?